sid-agrawal/CellulOS-Docs/docs/source/design/design_pd_runtime_setup.md

 The existence of a binded seL4 VCPU object with a CellulOS CPU object determines whether the CPU is meant for a guest-OS PD.

 ## TLS setup
-Why is ELF loading done by the Root Task by the TLS setup done by a client PD?
+Why is ELF loading done by the Root Task but the TLS setup done by a client PD?
 TLS setup is done for thread-like PDs, who share ADSes with another PD.
 Its TLS needs to have the same image, which is dependent on a static portion of the ELF, and setting up a thread-PD from within the Root Task causes the PD to fault, as the TLS images do not match.

 ```{note}
 There is a chance that it is faulting due to another reason, and TLS setup from within the Root Task may be possible.
 We have not explored this deeper.